In Search Of The Shortcuts is an interactive website that encourages you to explore the artworks, projects and research of the artist Simon Woolham.

 The Spirit of Theatre was a project undertaken between myself and Manchester Metropolitan University, I was invited to instigate ideas as both a researcher and practicing artist, collating and exploring memories associated with the Library Theatre Company, before being re-housed.
 From out of my initial conversations, the concept of a Cluedo-style presentation seemed the most simple and engaging structure to pursue.
 The Theatre Ghost research team had already initiated a substantial amount of investigation, based on questions specific to the Library Theatre as a space, the plays and performances, both from the perspective of audience and theatre workers.
 I wanted to activate these questions through the presence of drawings.
 The interplay between the hand-drawn images and text, concerning the Library Theatre spaces and the narrative representation and interpretation, is central to the functionality and interaction of the Spirit of Theatre.

-Hugging The Canal:
+Drawing Out The Canal:

 Rural Routes: Bolsover Walks: